 Wages

-The hourly wage rate.
+The hourly wage rates are specified in Schedule 1 attached hereto.

-2. will start at 80% of the hourly wage rate and will progress to 100% of the hourly wage rate per the following schedule:
+2. New hires will start at 80% of the hourly wage rate and will progress based on actual experience to 100% of the hourly wage rate per the following schedule:

-- Employee will receive 85% of the job code rate upon completion of their training and their becoming fully to perform the job
+- Employee will receive 85% of the job code rate upon completion of their training and their becoming fully qualified to perform the job

-- Employee will receive 90% of the job code rate after performing the job for a six month period
+- Employee will receive 90% of the job code rate after performing the job for a six month period, with at least 1,000 hours worked

-- Employee will receive 100% of the job code rate after performing the job for 18 months.
+- Employee will receive 100% of the job code rate after performing the job for 18 months, with at least 3,000 hours worked.

+Current employees transferring into a new position for which they are not fully qualified will be paid at 90% of the job code rate for the new position until such time as they become fully qualified.
+Once fully qualified, their rate will increase to 100% of the job code rate.

 The employee’s rate will be maintained at the target percentage above in the event of an increase in the hourly wage rate.

-3. A shift premium of seventy- ($.7) cents per hour shall be added to the basic hourly wage rate of any employee who works on any shift other than a regular straight shift.
+3. A shift premium of seventy-five ($.75) cents per hour shall be added to the basic hourly wage rate of any employee who works on any shift other than a regular straight non-rotating shift.

 4. An employee reporting for work on any scheduled day on their regularly scheduled shift unless previously notified not to report and whose work is not available shall receive a minimum of four (4) hours’ work.
 If there is no work available, they shall receive four (4) hours’ pay at the rate of time and one-half.
 This shall not apply in the event that lack of work is due to a labor dispute or to fire, flood, water or power failure, or other act of God.